AdobeDocs/experience-manager-htl.en/help/getting-started.md

 ---
 title: Getting Started with HTL
-description: Learn about HTL, the preferred and recommended server-side template system for HTML in AEM, and understand the major concepts of the lanugage and its fundamental constructs.
+description: Learn about HTL, the preferred and recommended server-side template system for HTML in AEM, and understand the major concepts of the language and its fundamental constructs.
 exl-id: c95eb1b3-3b96-4727-8f4f-d54e7136a8f9
 ---